Filter list

 Phase 0: a great customer experience.
 Why?
 Your customers’ perceptions of you are shaped by every interaction they have with your company — long before they even sign on the dotted line.
 None of the tactics below will undo a bad customer experience.

 As prospects: How did they find you?
 How did they connect with your team?
 What was their experience like?
-Was Sales too aggressive or pushy?
-Did they feel like the Sales team understood their problem and genuinely wanted to help?
-Do they follow you on social media and see how you react to other customers?
+Was the sales team too aggressive or pushy?
+Did they feel like the sales team understood their problem and genuinely wanted to help?
+Do they follow you on social media and observe how you interact with other customers?

 As customers: Do they know how to reach out and get help if they have a problem?
-Does the Support team provide timely and polite assistance?
+Does the customer satisfaction team provide timely and polite assistance?
 Is there a service level agreement (SLA) in place to ensure help is provided in a timely fashion?
 Do you have de-escalation processes in place should the customer experience continue to deteriorate?
-Does the help feel human or is everything automated or through a bot?
+Does your customer service feel human, or is everything automated or through a bot?

 What does, then?
 To explain this, I like to refer to the Fan Flywheel.